 OEM TT-SF1 can be switched to use ASTERIX binary protocol.
-This can be achieved by altering ADSB_RX_PRO-TOCOL_DECODED setting.
+This can be achieved by altering PROTOCOL setting.
 When ASTERIX protocol is used, module is sending list of aircrafts every second.
 Aircrafts are encoded using I021 ver.
 2.1 message.
 Also, once per second the device sends a heartbeat message using I023 ver.
 1.2 format in Ground Station Status variant.
-When running OEM TT-SF1 with ASTERIX, ASTERIX_SIC and ASTERIX_SAC settings are available.